certeu/morio/docs/docs/guides/services/console/readme.md

 The ACL governs who can read or write what type of data on the broker service.
-Given that authentication is based on mutual TLS (mTLS) managing the ACL is something that is a lot more user-friendly via the consolve service than through the api service.
+Given that authentication is based on mutual TLS (mTLS) managing the ACL is something that is a lot more user-friendly via the console service than through the api service.